States need to do more to uplift backward classes, says SC during Maratha quota hearing

 The court added that ‘affirmative action’ was not limited to reservations.

-The Supreme Court on Monday said that states must do more to uplift socially and economically backward classes because affirmative action was not limited to reservation, Bar and Bench reported.
+The Supreme Court on Monday said that states must do more to uplift socially and economically backward classes because affirmative action is not limited to reservation, Bar and Bench reported.

 A Constitution Bench of the Supreme Court comprising Justices Ashok Bhushan, L Nageswara Rao, S Abdul Nazeer, Hemant Gupta and S Ravindra Bhat made the observation while hearing petitions challenging the validity of the Maratha quota.
 The petitioners have argued that the provision for 12% reservation for Marathas in jobs and 13% in admissions would breach the ceiling of 50% quota limit imposed by the Supreme Court in a landmark verdict in 1992.